Important factors to consider in residence planning

-Several countries, including St. Kitts and Nevis, have adopted programs which allow the acquisition of citizenship on the basis of an investment and/or a direct contribution to the state as a means of development of the country.
+Several countries, including St. Kitts and Nevis, have adopted programs that allow the acquisition of citizenship on the basis of an investment and/or a direct contribution to the state as a means of developing the country.

-The Citizenship Program of St. Christopher (St. Kitts) was established in 1984 and requires applicants to make an economic contribution to the country.
+The citizenship program of St. Kitts was established in 1984 and requires applicants to make an economic contribution to the country.
 In exchange, they and their families are granted full citizenship.

-The regulations regarding citizenship-by-investment in St. Kitts and Nevis are contained in Part II, Section 3 (5) of the Citizenship Act, 1984.
+The legal basis regarding citizenship-by-investment is contained in Part II, § 3 (5) of the Citizenship Act, 1984 and the Saint Christopher and Nevis Citizenship-by-Investment Regulations, 2011.
 These provisions allow the government to operate a program under which citizenship is granted to persons who qualify under criteria set by cabinet decision.

-Henley & Partners charges different fees depending on the case and the number of persons included in an application, and also depending on whether the real-estate or SIDF option is chosen.
+Henley & Partners charges different fees depending on the case and the number of persons included in an application and depending on whether the real estate or SGF option is chosen.
 The full agreed fee (less any retainer paid initially) is paid into an escrow account in advance and is released when the application is submitted to the government.

 Please enquire for further information on what fees would apply in your case.

 There are no restrictions on dual citizenship in St. Kitts and Nevis.

 When you acquire citizenship under the St. Kitts and Nevis citizenship program, you and your family enjoy full citizenship for life, which can be passed on to future generations by descent.